Skip to main content

 memory()

-Creates a MemMachineMemory instance for managing and searching memories within this specific project.
+Creates a MemMachineMemory instance scoped to this project.

 delete()

-Permanently removes the project and all of its associated episodic and semantic memories from the server.
+Permanently removes the project and all associated memories from the server.

 Usage Example